department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 </li>
 </ul>

-### Questions about how your benefits may change from year to year
+### How your benefits may change from year to year

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">